etwk/blog/content/lists/books.md

 - [ ] The Philosophical Baby: What Children's Minds Tell Us About Truth, Love, and the Meaning of Life #must
 - [ ] The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter
 - [ ] Three Women (Lisa Taddeo)
+- [ ] Worlds in Harmony: Compassionate Action for a Better World #Buddhism
 ### Professional
 - [ ] Maybe You Should Talk to Someone: A Therapist, HER Therapist, and Our Lives Revealed #must
 - [ ] Child Development: A Practitioner's Guide (forth edition)
 - [ ] Affect Regulation, Mentalization, and the Development of the Self
 - [ ] Judgment under Uncertainty: Heuristics and Biases
 - [ ] Darwin's Unfinished Symphony: How Culture Made the Human Mind
 ## Health
 - [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive
 - [ ] Beyond Satisfied: A Sex Hacker's Guide to Endless Orgasms, Mind-Blowing Connection, and Lasting Confidence #must